aestim/liquidity-stress-testing-real-estate-pf/README.md

 A: Banks require trailing NOI to value the property, but construction lenders demand repayment soon after completion.
 3 months is the minimum window to build operating history while maintaining construction loan terms.

 **Q: Why not refinance at Month 16 (immediately at completion)?**
-A: Zero operating history at completion.
-Banks need at least 3 months of trailing NOI to underwrite refinancing.
-Earlier than Month 19 is typically not feasible.
+A: Standard banking policies require at least 3 months of trailing NOI (historical operating data) to underwrite refinancing, effectively blocking Month 16 execution for empty buildings.
+However, securing a corporate anchor like E-Mart is the "cheat code" to challenge this rule, allowing developers to push for early refinancing based on contracted future cash flows.

 **Q: What if the 3-month NOI is weak but improving?**
-A: Most banks use trailing 3-month average.
-A weak start (Month 16-17) can sink the average even if Month 18-19 is strong.
-This is why pre-leasing is critical.
+A: Most banks mechanically use a trailing 3-month average.
+The zero-revenue period during initial tenant fit-outs (rent-free periods) heavily drags down this average, causing valuation shortfalls.
+This underscores why relying solely on historical NOI is fatal for highly leveraged projects.

 **Q: Can you delay refinancing beyond Month 19?**
-A: Construction loans typically have strict maturity dates (often 18-24 months post-completion).
-Extending requires underwriting equivalent to refinancing, so no advantage to delaying if you can refinance successfully.
+A: Yes, but at a massive financial cost.
+If the property valuation is too low to successfully refinance at Month 19, developers typically have no choice but to negotiate a maturity extension with the existing PF lenders.
+Lenders often agree to avoid an immediate default (EOD), but the developer must continue paying the exorbitant construction-phase interest rates (10-18% p.a.).
+This is a desperate survival tactic, not a strategy, as it rapidly bleeds any remaining equity or operational revenue until the building achieves a higher valuation.

 **Q: What's the relationship between court opening (Month 24) and refinancing (Month 19)?**
 A: Court opening is the primary demand driver but occurs 5 months AFTER refinancing.
 Banks at Month 19 are betting on future demand.
 If court construction is delayed, refinancing becomes much harder.

-**Q: Simulation runtime?**
-A: 2-5 seconds for 30,000 iterations on modern hardware.
-Dashboard is cached for instant re-runs with identical parameters.

-**Q: Can this be adapted for residential projects?**
-A: Yes, but adjust the revenue ramp-up curve (residential absorption is typically 6-12 months, not 3 months) and interest capitalization ratios.

 ---